Level 2 Dog Groomer Apprenticeship

 Length of programme

-12 months prior to the End-point Assessment Gateway
+53 weeks prior to the End Point Assessment Gateway

-Please see the Institute for Apprenticeship website for further information
+Please see the Institute for Apprenticeships website for further information:

 Dog groomer / Institute for Apprenticeships and Technical Education

-• Some experience volunteering or working within the animal care sector including dogs
+- Some experience volunteering or working within the animal care sector including with dogs

 The apprentice will follow a training programme to complete the apprenticeship requirements and meet the knowledge, skills and behaviours required for them to be fully competent:

-• The apprentice works and trains with the employer and/or training provider
+- The apprentice will work and train with the employer and/or training provider.

 Criteria

-Please see the Institute for Apprenticeship website for further information
+Please see the Institute for Apprenticeships website for further information

 Dog groomer / Institute for Apprenticeships and Technical Education